rammurmu/runash-blog/_posts/2022-01-21-ram-murmu-blog-post.md

 ---

-title: "RunAsh Blog"
+title: "✍️RunAsh Blog"

-date: 2022-01-21
+date: 🗓️2022-01-21
 ---
-Introducing the next generation technology and experience for selling and buying<br>
+The next generation eCommerce technology and real experience latest blog update posts

-How to create runash account<br>
-RunAsh live stream<br>
+Live streaming<br>
-written by Ram Murmu<br>
+Written by <br> Ram Murmu<br>
-Founder of runash<br>
+Founder & CEO <br>
 <br>
 You can find information below about each step of the account registration process<br>
 - [Getting your account set up](https://)